viraj-nikam/canvas/.github/UPGRADE.md

  the dump still contained `CREATE TABLE` statements.
 Sequel Pro will throw errors since those tables already exist, however they can be ignored since the import still inserts the data properly.

+### Configuration

+The base path variable name in `config/canvas.php` changed to be consistent with the newly-added domain variable.
+You'll need to make sure your `.env` file is up to date with the correct variable: `CANVAS_PATH`.

 ### Assets

 Re-publish the assets using the `canvas:publish` Artisan command: